fogfish/cache/README.md

 The downside is inability to assign precise TTL per single cache entry.
 TTL is always approximated to nearest segment. (e.g. cache with 60 sec TTL and 10 segments has 6 sec accuracy on TTL)

+## Change log

+ * 2.0.0 - various changes on asynchronous api, not compatible with version 1.x
+ * 1.0.1 - production release

 ## Usage